OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 A couple of things will happen when deploying the parent project to **Staging** for **Ford**

-- Release `2021.1.0.15` for the Web API project will be selected as that is the most recent successful release to **Test**.
+- Release `2021.1.0.15` for the Web API project will be selected as it is the most recent successful release to **Test**.
-- The scheduling service, data conversion service, and the single sign-on projects will be skipped.
+- The scheduling service, data conversion service, and single sign-on projects will be skipped.

 ![ford deploying all the child components it has to staging](ford-deployment-to-staging.png)